 I’m still judging on other shows, too – Guy’s Grocery Game, Chopped and Beat Bobby Flay …all really completely different shows, so I’m learning something new every single day … I can’t even believe the kind of food I see – it’s amazing.
 I love it.

-Last year was your first year at OC Chef’s Table.
+This is your third year returning to OC Chef’s Table.
 Why the return?

 I’ve been involved in a number of charity events and dinners, but OC Chef’s Table has really had an impact on me.
 You feel everyone wants to be there because they truly care, and they’re coming together with this heightened sense of community to be involved in something that is such a crucial issue for our fellow human beings.